magento/devdocs/guides/v2.3/frontend-dev-guide/css-topics/css-critical-path.md

 ### Critical CSS loader

-There is a loading spinner in critical styles if CSS critical path is enabled in configuration.
-Loader explains to users that something is still loading and it helps to increase the user experience.
+There is a preloading spinner in critical styles if CSS critical path is enabled in configuration.
+It is added in `Magento/Theme/view/frontend/layout/default.xml`.
+Preloader explains to users that something is still loading and it helps to increase the user experience.
 After non-critical CSS is loaded and applied, spinner disappears.
-External developers should either override `main_css_preloader` block defined in `Magento/Theme/view/frontend/layout/default.xml` or hide loading spinner after non-critical CSS is loaded.
+But spinner disappears only in case if you have CSS styles from Blank theme CSS.
+If you have your own CSS rule, you should hide preloader by `data-role='main-css-loader'` attribute.

 ## Critical CSS performance improvements